tdauth/wowr/README.md

 * [World of War in Warcraft 2.03b](https://www.epicwar.com/maps/2673/)
 * [World of Warcraft Reborn 2](https://www.epicwar.com/maps/40351/)
 * [World of Warcraft 1.8](https://www.epicwar.com/maps/228752)

-### Other Variants

-Some maps are not really based on the original map World of Warcraft Reborn but a complete revision of the map:

-* [WoW Reanimated](https://maps.w3reforged.com/maps/categories/role-play-game-rpg/wow-reanimated): This map has many more dungeons, professions, heroes and races but no AI support and is missing lots of features from this map.
+* [WoW Reanimated](https://maps.w3reforged.com/maps/categories/role-play-game-rpg/wow-reanimated): Complete revision of the original map.
+It has many more dungeons, professions, heroes and races but no AI support and is missing lots of features from this map.

 ## Credits